-Hunters have been able to buy a general license to hunt bulls in DAU E-13 since at least 1947 (unlimited either sex seasons were held from 1948-51).
+Hunters have been able to buy a general license to hunt bulls in DAU E-8 since 1947 or before (unlimited either sex seasons were held from 1948-51).
 Starting in 1953, limited antlerless licenses have been available by drawing.

-An elk season separate from deer was initiated in 1971, and Colorado went to two separate and one combined seasons in 1976.
+An elk season separate from that of deer was initiated in 1971, and Colorado went to two separate and one combined seasons in 1976.
 Another major overhaul of the season structure occurred in 1986 when the three combined season structure made its appearance.

 Antler point restrictions have been used at times to improve the number of bulls 21⁄2 years and older in the population.
-An antler point restriction (4 point) has been in effect in E-13 since 1986.
+An antler point restriction (4 point) has been in effect in E-8 since 1986.

-Besides either-sex licenses, CDOW has tried various methods of increasing cow harvest in Middle Park.
-In 1985, the first late cow hunt was tried in GMU 371.
+Besides either-sex licenses, DOW has tried various methods of increasing cow harvest in Middle Park.
 In 1990 and 1991 late private land only (PLO) seasons were held.
 These proved unpopular with landowners and there were problems with hunters pushing elk off public lands, so these hunts were discontinued.
-The CDOW started issuing limited antlerless licenses in the 1st Combined Season beginning in 1992.
+DOW started issuing limited antlerless licenses in 1st combined season beginning in 1992.
 A nine-day late season was held three weeks after the close of the 3rd season in 1997, with 1,000 antlerless licenses for all of Middle Park north of I-70.
 Licenses for this late season were sold first come first served and demand for these far outstripped availability; hunters succeeded in harvesting about 350 cows in Middle Park, but the season was not without its problems (agents and offices were swamped, and there were safety concerns, poor sportsmanship and illegal bull harvest).
-To alleviate these problems the late season was converted to a limited antlerless elk late season, with limited licenses numbering between 310 and 430 from 2007 - 2010.
+The late season continues through 2010 with limited licenses numbering 125 from 2007 - 2010.